kaashif/blog/posts/2022-10-16-infallible.md

 In particular, this is a godsend for pull request reviews - you no longer need to build up a mental model of the temporal ordering of everything that happens before every line of code.
-You can skip around and know no state is changing in the lines you skip over, which is helpful since looking at diffs involves skipping over many lines.
+You can skip around and know no state is changing in the lines you skip over, which is helpful since looking at diffs inherently involves skipping over many lines.

 # Global variables